What is Motor Learning?

 Complex vs Simple Movements

-Complex refers to the whole movement; the sum of all its parts.
-For example, saying a multisyllabic word is a complex movement while saying an individual phoneme in that word is a simple movement.
+For example, saying a multisyllabic word is a complex movement.
+Saying an individual phoneme in that word is a simple movement.

-But the research is mixed on which is better for motor learning as a whole.
-It may depend on the movement being learned.
-For example, if the parts of a complex movement are easy to separate out, practicing those parts (simple movements) may be beneficial.
+For example, if the parts of a complex movement are easy to separate out, practicing those parts (simple movements) may be best.

-7. Provide Feedback
+7. Give Feedback

 Knowledge of Results vs Knowledge of Performance

-Give patients feedback about how they performed.
+Give patients feedback about how they did on the movement.

-8. Provide Reduced Feedback
+8. Give Reduced Feedback

 Reduced vs Frequent Feedback